About Jeff Cottrill…

 Pape Subway Station, Toronto September 2004

-Jeff likes movies, travel, and puppies.
+Jeff likes writing, movies, travel, and puppies.